 - Sweet potato & yam

-If you really need sugar for baking, then I recommend using dates.
-Dates are about 63% glucose/fructose, but mixed into a baked good they won’t provide as high hit of sugar.
+If you really need sugar for baking, then I recommend using ground dates.
+Dates are about 63% glucose/fructose, but it’s balanced with fiber.
+Mixed into a baked good they won’t provide a high hit of sugar.

 Sugar for fermentation

-Fermentation is most often dependent on the breakdown of sugars.
-Usually the sugar naturally comes from the food that you are fermenting (milk, grains, vegetables).
-However, there are number of fermented beverages require sucrose (sugar), including:
+Fermentation often depends on the breakdown of sugars.
+Usually, the sugar naturally comes from the food that you are fermenting (milk, grains, vegetables).
+However, there are several fermented beverages that require sucrose (sugar), including: